2023-24 Classical Season Mozart's Magic Flute

 Wheelchair Access & Seating

-The venue's seating has reserved special areas for those attending with the use of a wheelchair.
+Our venue’s seating has reserved special areas for those attending with the use of a wheelchair.
 These seating options are available during your seat selection across seating price levels.
 Ushers are available to assist, especially in the event of a General Admission concert.

-There is barrier-free entry to Severance with automatic sliding doors at our garage entrance on Lower Level One in the CWRU Campus Center Garage.
-There is an elevator for wheelchair access in the center of the garage for travelling from Lower Level Two (the lowest level) to Lower Level One (the level of our arrival entrance).
+There is barrier-free entry to Severance Music Center with automatic sliding doors at our garage entrance on Lower Level One in the CWRU Campus Center Garage.
+There is an elevator for wheelchair access in the center of the garage for traveling from Lower Level Two (the lowest level) to Lower Level One (the level of our arrival entrance).
 The Euclid Avenue entrance to Severance is best suited for wheelchair entry, with a convenient drop-off area designated at the curb.

 Companion Wheelchair Seating